-Cape Town: On 13 March 2019, the Zeitz Museum of Contemporary Art Africa (Zeitz MOCAA) will present an exhibition by Chinese artist Dachan titled The Art of a Spiritual Era Brightens all Living Things.
+Cape Town: On 13 March 2019, the Zeitz Museum of Contemporary Art Africa (Zeitz MOCAA) will present an exhibition by Chinese artist, Dachan titled The Art of a Spiritual Era Brightens all Living Things.

-Supported by the Chenshia Museum, the exhibition will showcase the ink wash paintings and other works by celebrated contemporary artist, poet, calligrapher, and monk, Dachan.
+Supported by the Chenshia Museum, the exhibition will showcase the ink wash paintings and other works by the celebrated contemporary artist, poet, calligrapher, and monk, Dachan.

 The Art of a Spiritual Era Brightens all Living Things exhibition at Zeitz MOCAA is part of a global journey that has already presented in Asia and Europe.